ethanp/programming/Educational/XCode/StanfordFall2013/DyanamicMatchismo/readme.md

 -------------
 1. Use `PlayingCardView` from the in-class demo

-2. Animate "flipping" the cards over
+2. Animate "flipping" the cards over [check]

 3. Will need to add public API for
     * Putting new cards into play